Liquidation heatmap explained - How to use Bitcoin liquidation heatmaps

 Liquidation-heatmap-explained

-If you’re trading cryptocurrencies and you most likely have come across the famous liquidation heat map, which are a bunch of colours on a chart showing on which levels the majority of the liquidations are going to be.
-You may wonder, why is this important as a trader?
+If you’re trading cryptocurrencies and you most likely have come across the famous liquidation heat map, which is a bunch of colours on a chart showing on which levels the majority of the liquidations are going to be.
+You may wonder, why is this important as a trader.
 Well, these liquidation heatmaps can really help in making price predictions on Bitcoin.
-Let’s dive into the mechanics of these liquidation heat maps and look why they present such valuable information.
+Let’s dive into the mechanics of these liquidation heat maps and look at why they present such valuable information.

 Short answer: it forecasts the price levels where significant liquidation events are likely to happen.

-But there are many aspects about these charts that can be discovered and understood.
+However, there are many aspects about these charts that can be discovered and understood.
 Let’s dive a bit deeper into this.
+If you like visual explanations, watch the video below; otherwise, continue reading!

 What does a Liquidation event mean?

-A liquidation happens when a trader's positions is closed because price fluctuations have depleted their margin account balance below the required level.
-In simple terms, the trader has lost his trade because the price went into the opposite direction of his prediction.
-A liquidation event means, a moment or price level where many traders at the same time get liquidated from their trading position.
-When a lot of liquidity is concentrated on a specific price level, the chances increases for the price of Bitcoin to actually reach that level as liquidity can work like a magnet.
-But before we’re looking into the why and how’s, let’s have a look how to read a liquidation heat map
+A liquidation happens when a trader's position is closed because price fluctuations have depleted their margin account balance below the required level.
+In simple terms, the trader has lost his trade because the price went in the opposite direction of his prediction.
+A liquidation event means a moment or price level where many traders at the same time get liquidated from their trading position.
+When a lot of liquidity is concentrated on a specific price level, the chances increase for the price of Bitcoin to actually reach that level, as liquidity can work like a magnet.
+But before we look into the whys and hows, let’s have a look at how to read a liquidation heat map

 How to read liquidation heatmaps

 While the price of Bitcoin moves, traders are constantly opening new trades.
-All these trades are coming with a liquidation price.
+All these trades come with a liquidation price.
 When the amount of liquidity that can be liquidated increases on a specific price level it is shown with a color, ranging from blue to yellow.
-Blue meaning there is not many liquidations, yellow telling us that there are many liquidations at that specific price level.
+Blue means there is not many liquidations, yellow tells us that there are many liquidations at that specific price level.

 Liquidation-heatmap

 In the chart above you can see a clear yellow line slightly above 68’000.
-This shows that at that specific level, many liquidations will occur if the price of Bitcoin will meet that level.
-That directly shows as well that most traders are long, speculating that the price of Bitcoin increases.
-Because they where short, speculating that the price will decrease, the liquidation level would be above the current price.
+This shows that at that specific level, many liquidations will occur if the price of Bitcoin meets that level.
+That directly shows as well that most traders are long, speculating that the price of Bitcoin will increase.
+Because they were short, speculating that the price would decrease, the liquidation level would be above the current price.

 How can you use the Liquidation heatmap?